I love that my daughter has my old furniture, but I don’t love the color or the style.

-I would use the Chalk Paint® in Paris Grey first, then I did the outlining with the detail brushes ( Chalk Paint® in Old White) ),s you can see.
+I would use the Chalk Paint® in Paris Grey first, then I did the outlining with the detail brushes ( Chalk Paint® in Old White) ), as you can see.

-In the spirit of recycling, use an old shoe box to hold Chalk Paint®
+In the spirit of recycling, use an old shoebox to hold Chalk Paint®

 Cradle the soap in the palm of your hand (dime size) and swirl the brush in the palm of your hand to work it through the bristles.

 My Own Tip